Federal False Claims Act Penalties

 Where a person who has violated the False Claims Act reports the violation to the government under certain conditions, the Federal False Claims Act provision states that the individual shall be liable for not less than treble the damages.

 Also, when you receive claims from your subcontractors you also want to make sure that they are certified and that you have done your due diligence to ensure that such claims are validated and legitimate.
 See False Claims Act and Subcontractor Liability.
-Although you are the prime contractor, you can still be hauled into court and assessed a Federal False Claims Act penalty under 31 USC 3729 and 31 USC 3730.
+Although you are the prime contractor, you can still be hauled into court and assessed Federal False Claims Act penalties under 31 USC 3729 and 31 USC 3730.

 What Can You Do to Minimize False Claims Act Penalties?